Have you ever sent a LinkedIn connection message, only to be met with deafening silence? We’ve all been there.

 [Your Name]

-Linking your message to a recent event like a conference creates a timely and relevant connection point.
+Linking your message to a recent networking event, like a conference, creates a timely and relevant connection point.
 It demonstrates active involvement in your field and provides a natural starting point for discussion, based on shared experiences or interests highlighted at the event.

 Template 5: Conversation Starter/Relationship Building